rhroberts/kfit/README.md

 CSV files are imported via the [pandas.read_csv()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html) method, and a few select parameters for this method can be accessed from the settings window in kfit.
 Generally, a comma-separated plaintext file with or without a header row and with UTF-8 encoding can be import with no issues.
 A more robust, interactive file import dialog will be implemented in a future release.

+### Navigating the Graph Tab

+The graph tab uses [matplotlib backends](https://github.com/matplotlib/matplotlib/tree/master/lib/matplotlib/backends) for the figure and navigation toolbar.
+This means you can pan, zoom, adjust settings, and export the plot just as you would with a typical `matplotlib` plot.
+If you are not familiar with `matplotlib`, [this documentation page](https://matplotlib.org/users/navigation_toolbar.html?highlight=navigation) describes how to use the interactive toolbar.

+Note that zooming in/out on the graph also changes the *range* of the fitted data in kfit.
+This can be a useful way to crop out regions of data you are not interested in fitting.
+Exported results will adhere to this zoomed range as well.
+To return to viewing and fitting the full dataset, use the `<Control>r` shortcut to reset the graph.

 ### Exporting Results

 The export method will save two CSV files to the local filesystem: